tighten/jigsaw-blog-template/source/_posts/mailchimp-newsletters.md

 featured: true
 ---

-When it comes to marketing platforms, few are better than Mailchimp.
-Mailchimp takes the pain out of managing email lists and campaigns.
+[Mailchimp](https://mailchimp.com/) is a fantastic marketing platform, and takes the pain out of managing email lists and campaigns.
 The Blog skeleton comes with a beautiful pre-built newsletter form, that only needs a Mailchimp list URL to send to.

-To begin accepting subscribers, simply add your list URL to the form `action` in the `newsletter-signup.blade.php` file.
+To begin accepting subscribers, simply add your list URL to the form `action` in the `source/_components/newsletter-signup.blade.php` file.

 ```html
 <!-- source/_components/newsletter-signup.blade.php -->

 <div id="mc_embed_signup">
     <form action="https://your-mail-chimp-list-manage-url" method="post" id="mc-embedded-subscribe-form" name="mc-embedded-subscribe-form" class="validate" target="_blank" novalidate>
         <div id="mc_embed_signup_scroll">